 We can group light wood floors into two categories based on their undertones.
 Typically, light wood floors may have a warm or cool undertone.
 For example, woods with taupe or grayish undertones belong to the cool undertone category.
 And woods with red, orange or yellow undertones belong to the warm undertone category.

 Some popular examples of light woods with cool undertones are ash, white oak and maple.
-Light wood species with warm undertones include beech, birch and hickory.
+Light wood species with warm undertones include beech and hickory.

 An adequate understanding of these concepts will help you when picking a wall colour to match with your wood floor.
 That said, cool hues will go perfectly with wood floors that have cool undertones.
 In the same way, warm wall colours will perfectly complement wood floors with warm undertones.
 However, this doesn’t mean you can’t use contrasting colour schemes in your designs.

 You can choose the opposite hue of your wood floor’s tone to create a contrasting visual effect.
 However, you need to exercise caution when combining such colours to avoid making a mess of it.
 For instance, you don’t want to put bright yellow walls on a wood floor with dark grey undertones.
 So let’s examine the best wall colours to match with light wood floor undertones and how to use them.

 White is a go-to colour for walls in many interior decors involving light wood flooring.
 It’s a very popular choice in modern and contemporary interior designs.
 And it’s a widespread belief that white is the most versatile colour you can use for a wall.
 Being the ideal neutral, it can go with any shade of wood floor light, medium or dark.

 A pure white paint on the wall to match light wood floors is a classic interior design idea.
 However, It may also create a sort of starkness or what most people call the “hospital vibe.”
 Fortunately, you can use several variations of white hues to avoid creating that sort of vibe.
 And, picking the right shade of white can make all the difference for your interior decor.